MSaadAsad/Annealing-Geom-Median/README.md

-# Annealing-Geom-Median
-Geometric Median Location Optimizer is a Python-based optimization tool that utilizes simulated annealing to determine optimal locations based on geospatial data.
-This project aims to use machine learning to find the point with the least distance from all other points (Geometric Median).

-# Geometric Median Location Optimizer

-## Overview
+# Annealing-Geom-Median: Geospatial Optimization Tool 🌍

-**Geometric Median Location Optimizer** is a geospatial optimization tool that employs simulated annealing to compute the geometric median of a set of data points.
-This tool finds the optimal location that minimizes the overall distance to all points in the set, a problem without a direct arithmetic solution.
+Determine optimal locations using simulated annealing!
+Geometric Median Location Optimizer is a Python-based optimization tool designed to compute the geometric median of geospatial data.

-## Features
+## 🚀 Features
-- Uses simulated annealing to determine the optimal central location.
+- **Simulated Annealing**: Compute the most central location using simulated annealing.
-- Computes the geometric median, representing the most central point regarding distance.
+- **Geometric Median**: Understand and analyze the most central point regarding distance.
-- Visualizes the optimization process for insightful data analysis.
+- **Visual Insights**: Dive deep into the optimization process through visual data.
-- Offers flexible parameters for customization of the annealing process.
+- **Customization**: Set your parameters to customize the annealing process.

 ## Overview